CountKeepo/sinpad20/README.md

 ## This is my Saatanan Iso Nappi macroPAD with 20 keys, or SINPAD20 for short.

 It is a VIAL-firmware based macropad with a CCCP Missile button as a quirky huge enter button.
-The case is being made by Migii and will most definitely not flip over when you press the huge red button.
+The case is designed and made by [Migii](https://github.com/mkylama) and will most definitely not flip over when you press the huge red button.

 Picture of PCB: